FTP Server Return Codes – 1nn to 500

 1nn Server Return Codes

 1nn - Initiation of requested action; expect another reply before proceeding with a new command.

-2nn - Requested action has been successfully completed.
+2nn - Command accepted; requested action successfully completed.

-3nn - Command has been accepted, but the requested action is pending receipt of further information.
+3nn - Command accepted, but the action needs a receipt of further information

 n0n - Syntax